xod442/stackstorm-tutorial/doc/06_event_driven.md

 st2 run tutorial.nasa_apod_rabbitmq_publish date="2018-07-04"
 ```

-Check to ensure our action executed:
+Check to ensure our action executed: **Note** remember you can use the GUI ....and the force!

 ``` shell
 $ st2 rule-enforcement list --rule tutorial.write_url_to_index